Foster Care C.A.N.

 Dr. Vivian Dorsett - Founder

-Tyrone Obaseki - www.tyroneobaseki.com - Abandoned by his parents, Tyrone spent 18 years in foster care.
-Graduated from TAMU-Commerce and graduate degree in counseling from.
-PVAMU, Currently counseling at Angel REACH for transitioning youth in Montgomery County, Texas.
+Tyrone Obaseki - www.tyroneobaseki.com - Abandoned by his parents, Tyrone spent 18 years in foster care, authoring "18 Years a Slave".
+Mr. Obaseki graduated from TAMU-Commerce and graduated with a degree in Counseling from PVAMU.
+He is currently a Counselor in Harris County.

-Cortney Jones - Overcame obstacle of foster care, reading at a 6th grade level entering college, she recently recieved her Masters degree from Texas State in San Marcos, Texas and founder of Change 1,
+Cortney Jones - Overcame obstacles of foster care, reading at a 6th grade level entering college, she recently received her Masters Degree from Texas State in San Marcos, Texas and founded Change 1 located in Austin, TX.

-Joseph Head - Left on the steps of a community assistance building in Dallas, Texas.
-He spent 18 years in foster care, involved in gangs and juvenile youth.
-PVAMU graduate teacher and mentor for Arlington ISD.
+Joseph Head - Left on the steps of a community assistance building in Dallas, Texas, he spent 18 years in foster care, involved in gangs and juvenile detention.
+He graduated from PVAMU.
+Now he is currently an Athletic Director for a Boys and Girls Club in Plano, TX.

-Danny Tiblets - Adopted from foster care, bachelors in Marketing, working on his Masters degree in Social Work.
-Creator of Foster Leaders
+Danny Tiblets - Adopted from foster care, he gained a Bachelors in Marketing and Masters Degree in Social Work.
+He is the founder of Foster Leaders National Movement.

 US Child Welfare History

-Before the "Child Savers" movement in the late 1800 to early 1900's our communities and churches assisted orphans and children at risk.
-Orphan trains moved the children to the west to get them off the streets, some children where met with loving families, some were abused and/or became indentured servants.
-Unfortunately one hundred years later, child welfare still has some major issues to overcome.
+Before the "Child Savers" movement in the late 1800 to early 1900's, our communities and churches assisted orphans and children at risk.
+Orphan trains moved the children to the West to get them off the streets, some children where met with loving families, some were abused and/or became indentured servants.
+Unfortunately 100 years later, child welfare still has some major issues to overcome.
 It is my personal mission to advocate and assist this population, as well as speak to our communities on the need to get involved with child welfare.

 Aging Out of Foster Care

-When a foster care youth doesn't get adopted or reunited with their biological family; What happens when they turn eighteen?
+When a foster care youth doesn't get adopted or reunited with their biological family; what happens when they turn eighteen?
 This forgotten population "ages out" or exits the child welfare system.
-On average thirty thousand youth across the nation and fifteen hundred youth from Texas exit foster care every year.
+On average 30,000 youth across the nation, 1,500 from Texas, exit foster care every year.
 Where do these youth go, live, eat or sleep when biological relationships are broken, if foster parents and/or organizations no longer assist?
 Transition services are available to assist youth until their twenty second birthday if; they are working, training or attending college.

 TEXAS Adult Outcomes for Foster Care Youth